brad-redlien/brad-redlien.github.io/ctf-writeups.md

 ---

 This OSINT question provided a fun reverse image and information search challenge.
-I look forward to applying many of the techniques I learned during this CTF in my home lab.
+I look forward to applying many of the techniques I learned from this CTF in my home lab.